Great Founder Theory

 A single new functional institution that visibly and strongly outperforms others in its reference class offers an educational example that can be followed by many.
 Imitation of practice is much easier and faster than transfer of knowledge, especially when the tradition of knowledge is still alive to be imitated.

 Some functional institutions shoulder the burden of their civilizational function entirely on their own.
-There was only one organization that went to the Moon: NASA under von Braun.
+There was only one organization that went to the Moon: NASA under Wernher von Braun.

 Whether because of the scale of the task they handled and consequently their solitary nature, or because other institutions learn from their crucial example, functional institutions are often irreplaceable.
-When a functional institution dies, the living lineage of knowledge disappears, succeeded only with ever fainter echoes.
+When a functional institution dies, the living tradition of knowledge disappears, succeeded only with ever fainter echoes.

 Such institutions, when they arise, provide far more value to society than they can possibly capture for themselves or their founders.